-This could be a very technical discussion, so I will try and keep it simple.
-The answer to the question of can it be too cold to snow is no, but is gets increasingly difficult the colder it gets.
 Let’s familiarize ourselves with an important concept.
 Warm air can evaporate a lot more water than colder air.
-That is to say, there is more water vapor present for producing precipitation in warm air than in cold air, and when any air mass reaches the point where it can’t absorb any more vapor, it becomes saturated, produces clouds and finally precipitation.
+There is more water vapor present for producing precipitation in warm air than in cold air.
+When any air mass reaches the point where it can’t absorb any more vapor, it becomes saturated, produces clouds and finally precipitation.

 As the clouds form, water droplets start to condense out of the air.
 As more droplets form, the greater the chance of them colliding and forming bigger drops.
 When they get big enough, they fall to the ground as precipitation and if the air is cold enough, they fall as snow.
 But when the air is really cold, it can’t evaporate as much liquid water to form water vapor, and therefore has less precipitate content for making snow.

 As the air gets colder there is less water vapor present.
 The less water vapor in the air, the less precipitation that can be produced.
 When it is 32°F (0°C) there is a lot more water vapor present than at 0°F (-18°C), so a lot more snow can be produced.
 The snowflakes are also usually bigger.

 However, when the air gets really cold, the snowflake decrease in size, there is less precipitation, and it takes a lot longer for the accumulations to occur.
 Therefore, as it gets colder it takes much longer for the snow to accumulate on the ground than if it were a little warmer.
 And when it’s really cold, say below -40°F very little precipitation can be produced.
 Ice crystals can form, but they are extremely small.